 A negative QuantiFERON-TB Gold test (QFT-G) or other Food and Drug Administration (FDA) approved TB blood test may be accepted in the place of a TST or chest x-ray.
-Both results must be within the past 90 days prior to the first week of the Quarter in which the student initially enrolls.
+Both results must be within the past 90 days prior the first week of the Quarter in which the student initially enrolls in the nursing program.